 Mahashivartri celebrates the Lord of the lords, the mightiest of all Gods – Shiva.
 ‘We conceive God as glory, as creativity and as austerity.
 Vishnu is glory and magnificence; Brahma is creativity force; and Siva is austerity and renunciation’ as explained by Swami Krishnananda

-Maha Shivratri is celebrated between the 13th night and the 14th day of the Hindu calendar month of Phalguna or Maagh, with offerings of Bael leaves to Shiva, all-day fasting and an all-night-vigil (jagaran).
+Mahashivratri is celebrated as the convergence of the forces of Shiva and Shakti between the 13th night and the 14th day of the Hindu calendar month of Phalguna or Maagh, with offerings of Bael leaves to Shiva, all-day fasting and an all-night-vigil (jagaran).
 All through the day and night, devotees chant “Om Namah Shivaya”, the sacred mantra of Shiva.
 Penances are performed in order to gain boons in the practice of Yoga and meditation, in order to reach life’s highest good steadily and swiftly.
 On this day, the planetary positions in the Northern hemisphere act as potent catalysts to help a person raise his or her spiritual energy more easily.
 The benefits of powerful ancient Sanskrit mantras such as Maha Mrityunjaya Mantra increase greatly on this night.

 Another story is of the churning of the ocean of milk or the samudra manthan, a pot of poison emerged from the ocean.
 This terrified the Gods and demons as the poison was capable of destroying the entire world, and they ran to Shiva for help.
 To protect the world from its evil effects, Shiva drank the deathly poison but held it in his throat instead of swallowing it.
 This made his throat turn blue, and he was given the name Neelakantha, the blue-throated one.
 Shivaratri is the celebration of this event by which Shiva saved the world.